se4ai/se4ai.github.io/about-case-studies.md

 |Effectiveness   |      x      |           |    |   x      |         |     x         |
 {: border="1px"}

+The reader may dispute
-The reader might disagree with the our propose mappings, arguing that we have missed, or missed out, or misrepresented, some vital ethical concern.
+our propose mappings, perhaps saying  that we have missed, or missed out, or misrepresented, some vital ethical concern.
 This  would be a good thing since that would mean you are now engaging in discussions about